 Applications of body electronics are ubiquitous, covering the entire vehicle.
 Body applications range from simple, small sense and actuation nodes, like door locks, temperature and position sensors in Heating Ventilation Air Conditioning (HVAC) control, to more complex central Body Control Unit applications, sometimes incorporating vehicle network control.
 With a range of different Tier 1 suppliers going into many different vehicles, being able to build multiple applications onto a single platform based on a common architecture gives the flexibility, scalability and improved reuse of both tools and software.
 Arm’s Cortex-M class of processors delivers a simple programming model and well supported ecosystem of tools and software, together with highly configurable options to tailor the hardware.
 This reduces development cost and time to market whilst meeting the demanding needs of these systems.Many of these applications are key-off, meaning they need to remain operational when the car is parked.
 Low energy consumption is important both at run-time and during these "key off" periods to maintain battery life.
 Cortex-M processors enable body applications to wake up, complete an action and go back to sleep rapidly, with the ultra-low energy sipping power normally associated with wearable applications.
 Cortex-M processors easily meet these needs, and also benefit from a supportive ecosystem, tools and software that allow easy implementation which improves efficiency and reduces development cost.
 Security is increasingly important across a broad range of automotive applications and this includes those in body control.
 The introduction of Arm TrustZone within the Cortex-M family offers an opportunity for added security support in this profile of processors for these applications.
 Cortex-R processors also offer a flexible solution for high performance centralised body control systems and network controllers.
 The desire to keep a check on the increasing number of ECUs in the vehicle makes Cortex-R processors an ideal fit where consolidation of functions into fewer ECUs is needed by simplifying the migration of multiple applications into a single processor and maintaining their isolation.

 Arm provides total automotive compute capability for every application within the vehicle helping to meet increasing demands in innovative new ways, even in this incredibly fast-moving and changing industry.
-If you would like to find out more or have any questions on how Arm processing power can be applied to your automotive applications, please register your interest for our upcoming automotive webinar.
+If you would like to find out more or have any questions on how Arm processing power can be applied to your automotive applications, please watch our on-demand automotive webinar below.